navalpostgraduateschool/mobile_mines/documentation/user_guide.md

 ## Notes

-- All layouts and positions are scaled to the grid display dimensions.
+- All minefield layouts and positions are scaled to the grid display dimensions.
-- The interface dynamically updates based on the current simulation state.
 - Exported/imported configurations must be valid JSON format.

 ---